 I have also used these words interchangeably before.

 The role of a manager is way different than that of a leader.

 The author has beautifully explained this…

-According to the author, leaders think broad while the manager looks deep.
+According to the author, leaders think broadly while the manager looks deep.

-As we discussed earlier, a great manager always tries to understand the unique talents of the employees.
+As discussed earlier, a great manager always tries to understand the employees’ unique talents.

 But great leaders focus more on the entire team and how the company will grow overall.

 A leader sees the bigger picture.
-While the manager focuses more on the quality of elements in it.
+In contrast, the manager focuses more on the quality of its elements.

-The author says that not knowing the difference between such words can be harmful to the company.
+The author says that not knowing the difference between such words can harm the company.

 He says that not all great managers can be great leaders and vice-versa.